-Four words to never say to VBAC hopeful parents
+Four loaded words that may sting VBAC hopeful parents

 Planning a VBAC can be an emotionally victorious or tenuous time for parents.
 Or a mixture of the two.
 What parents planning VBACs really need is to feel heard, supported, and respected.